emre1702/BonusBot_Java/README.md

 - play [url/empty]
   - Joins your channel and plays an audio (without changing the queue).
     Use '!play' without arguments to unpause an audio.
+- ytsearch [text]
+  - Joins your channel and plays the first audio (without changing the queue)
+    the bot found in Youtube after searching for the text.
 - queue [url]
   - Joins your server and puts audio in the queue.
   If there is no audio playing, it gets played directly.